YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUTEXRSRCCLNUP
 ----------------------

-MUTEXRSRCCLNUP, Mutex subsystem leftover resource xxxx removed.
+MUTEXRSRCCLNUP, Mutex subsystem leftover resource xxxx removed

 Run Time Information: This indicates that YottaDB removed the leftover system resource xxxx, used by the mutual exclusion subsystem.
 The resource was leftover due to abnormal termination of a YottaDB component.